pengubco/algorithms/priority_map/README.md

   the smallest element out of queue.

 Both TreeMap and SortedSet sort **all** key-value pairs.
 TreeMap keeps order using a balanced binary tree, and SortedSet uses a skip list.
-HeapSet, however, does not sort all key-value pairs.
+PriorityMap, however, does not sort all key-value pairs.
-Instead, HeapSet keeps order using a binary heap.
+Instead, PriorityMap keeps order using a binary heap.
 Therefore, only the top of Heap is guaranteed an order, the minimum, among all pairs.

 PriorityQueue does not store key-value pairs, so it does not supports access by key.
 It does not